Skip to main content

 Hotel in Carmarthen

 Originally built in 1840, Spilman Hotel is a family-run hotel that offers free Wi-Fi and free private parking, right in the heart of the market town of Carmarthen.
-This is an excellent hotel with very friendly and helpful staff, This is our second time staying here and will definitely be back, thanks 👍
+Very nice hotel, walking distance to town center.
+Friendly staff, clean room.
+Would definitely book again!

 Show more Show less